Assabet River Stream Watch Logo

 The Assabet River Consortium's water balanace provides a lot of useful information about the hydrologic health of water resources within the six Consortium communities.
 But it is a screening level analysis and does not include communities outside the Consortium.
 A more comprehensive and sophisticated analysis was required.

-In response to requests from OAR and the EOEA SuAsCo Watershed Team (now defunct), the US Geological Survey (USGS) and the Department of Environmental Management (now Dept. of Conservation and Recreation) agreed to evaluate ground-water management alternatives in the Assabet watershed by computer modeling.
-USGS used a MODFLOW groundwater model to assess the impact of existing and proposed groundwater withdrawals on streamflows in the Assabet River and its tributaries.
-A summary of this work (USGS Fact Sheet FS-2005-3034) is available on the USGS publications site.
+In response to requests from OAR and the EOEA SuAsCo Watershed Team (now defunct), the US Geological Survey (USGS) and the Department of Environmental Management (MA DEM) agreed to spend $425,000 over three years to evaluate ground-water management alternatives in the Assabet watershed.
+USGS staff in the Massachusetts-Rhode Island office are currently working on a MODFLOW groundwater model for the watershed to assess the impact of existing and proposed groundwater pumping scenarios on streamflows in the Assabet River and its tributaries.

 Why is groundwater managmement so important to the Assabet River?